West Prussia: Napoleonic Wars and Congress of Vienna

-The Congress of Vienna established the German Confederation (Deutscher Bund), an association of 39 German-speaking states in Central Europe under the nominal leadership of Austrian Empire, as a replacement for the dissolved Holy Roman Empire.
-Its boundaries largely followed those of its predecessor, the Holy Roman Empire, defining the territory of Germany for much of the 19th century.

-Except for the Lauenburg and Bütow Land and the former Starostwo of Draheim, the Prussian lands which had been outside the Empire remained outside the Confederation, namely the former Ducal Prussia and those territories gained during the partitions of Poland.
-This included both predominantly Polish- or Kashubian-speaking areas (former Greater Poland and Pomerelia within West Prussia and the Grand Duchy of Posen) and German-speaking areas (Malbork Land within West Prussia and most of East Prussia).
-A failed attempt to include these lands in the German Empire (1848–49) was undertaken by the Frankfurt Parliament.
+The Congress of Vienna also established the German Confederation, an association of 39 German-speaking states under the nominal leadership of the Austrian Empire as a replacement for the dissolved Holy Roman Empire.
+With the exception of the Lauenburg and Bütow Land and the former Starostwo of Draheim, the Prussian lands which had been outside the Empire (former Ducal Prussia and those territories gained during the partitions of Poland) were not part of the Confederation.
+They included both predominantly Polish- or Kashubian-speaking areas (former Greater Poland and Pomerelia within West Prussia and the Grand Duchy of Posen) and German-speaking areas (Malbork Land within West Prussia and most of East Prussia).
+The Frankfurt Parliament planned to include these regions in a unified Germany during the failed German revolutions of 1848–1849.

-In 1815, the province was administratively subdivided into the Regierungsbezirke Danzig and Marienwerder.
-From 1829 to 1878, West Prussia was combined with East Prussia to form the Province of Prussia, after which they were re-established as separate provinces.
-In 1840, King Frederick William IV of Prussia sought to reconcile the state with the Catholic Church and the kingdom's Polish subjects by granting amnesty to imprisoned Polish bishops and by re-establishing Polish instruction in schools in districts having Polish majorities.
+In 1815, the province was administratively subdivided into the governmental districts (Regierungsbezirke) of Danzig and Marienwerder.
+West Prussia was joined with East Prussia in personal union under a single Oberpräsident in 1824, then in 1829 the two provinces were officially combined to form the Province of Prussia within the Kingdom of Prussia.